rhagelstrom/BetterCombatEffects/README.md

   * (DE) - Will disable the effect on use
   * SDC - Can be written as [SDC] or (SDC)
   * (E) - Will remove the effect when the source of the effect drops to 0 HP
+  * ELUSIVE - No attack roll has advantage against this Actor
+  * UNFLANKABLE - Attack rolls do not gain flanking bonuses agaist this Actor - Requires Flanking and Range extension